galister/WlxOverlay/README.md

 - Wayland: screencopy can crash, especially with multiple screens up. this is being investigated, recommend wrapping in a restart loop for practical use in the meantime.

 # Works Used
+- [freesound](https://freesound.org/), CC0 sound effects (find the sounds by searching for their number)
 - [FreeTypeSharp](https://github.com/ryancheung/FreeTypeSharp), MIT License
 - [Godot Engine](https://github.com/godotengine/godot), MIT License
 - [Liberation Fonts](https://github.com/liberationfonts/liberation-fonts), SIL Open Font License v1.1